andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Use keyboard to control the character.
+Use keyboard (A, S, D, E) to control the character.

 ![](https://media.giphy.com/media/cEUvQwNodYZC1yIi7q/giphy.gif)